 Although these techniques can accelerate convergence, their effectiveness depends strongly on the choice of parameters.
 Each scheme introduces its own: penalization methods require penalty coefficients or box sizes, smoothing methods require a smoothing weight and a reference point update rule, and interior-point approaches require centrality tolerances.
 In practice, these parameters are typically set heuristically or held fixed across iteration \citep{du1999stabilized,wentges1997weighted,neame1999nonsmooth}.
 Yet this can be problematic---\cite{pessoa2018automation} show that convergence speed is highly sensitive to the smoothing weight, with effective values varying across problem instances, and similar sensitivity has been reported for penalization parameters \citep{amor2009choice}.
 When poorly tuned, stabilization can reduce computational savings or even underperform standard CG.

 Recent work has improved stabilization through adaptive rules.
 For smoothing, \cite{pessoa2018automation} reduce the smoothing weight upon detecting \emph{mispricing}---when the stabilized dual fails to generate an improving column.
-For penalization, \cite{kraul2023machine} use regression-predicted duals as a fixed box center, while \cite{shen2024adaptive} adapt the penalty based on minimum reduced cost; both keep the reference dual fixed and update only the penalty parameter. \cite{sarkar2025accelerating} also predicts duals, but uses them only to initialize the box center before reverting to the standard update based on the previous dual iterate.
+For penalization, \cite{kraul2023machine} use regression-predicted duals as a fixed box center, while \cite{shen2024adaptive} adapt the penalty based on minimum reduced cost; both keep the reference dual fixed and update only the penalty parameter.
+Exploring other penalization types, \cite{sugishita2024use} learn initial dual values to warm-start quadratic penalization.
+Similarly, \cite{sarkar2025accelerating} also predict duals, but use them only to initialize the box center before reverting to the standard update based on the previous dual iterate.
 In a parallel line of work, \cite{fang2025learning} train a reinforcement learning (RL) agent that directly outputs the perturbed RMP dual at each iteration, rather than modulating an existing smoothing or penalization mechanism; their action space is dimension-dependent, scaling with the number of constraints.